MuhammadNoorani/flask-taskmanagement-app/README.md

 Task Manager is a simple web application built with Flask that allows users to manage their tasks.
 Users can add new tasks, list all existing tasks, and remove a task.
 This application is a great starting point for beginners who want to learn Flask or hackathon colleagues who want to quickly build a simple application.

+## Live Project
+To see the live version of this project, go to: https://flask-taskmanagement-web-5000-cgsbeu3h51taq9hpjn5g.apps.hackathon.napptive.dev/

 ## Installation

 To use this application, first clone the repository to your local machine: